shiblon/entroq/README.md

 concepts in the system.
 A queue only exists so long as there are tasks that want to be in it.
 If no tasks are in a particular queue, that queue does not exist.
 In database terms, you can think of the queue as being a property of the task, not the other way around.
-Indeed, in the Postgres backend, it is simply a column in a `tasks` table.
+Indeed, in the PostgreSQL backend, it is simply a column in a `tasks` table.

 Because task IDs are durable, and only the version increments during mutation, it is possible to track a single task through multiple modifications.
 Any